RingTail-foundation/RingTail/README.md

-# The Servo Parallel Browser Engine Project
+# Ringtail
+Ringtail is a privacy-first Rust-based browser built upon Servo.
+It has zero trackers or telemetry and is blazingly fast.

+When you use Ringtail, your browsing history is not tracked either.

 Servo is a prototype web browser engine written in the [Rust](https://github.com/rust-lang/rust) language.
 It is currently developed on 64-bit macOS, 64-bit Linux, 64-bit Windows, 64-bit OpenHarmony, and Android.

-Servo welcomes contribution from everyone.
+Servo and Ringtail welcome contribution from everyone.
 Check out:

 - The [Servo Book](https://book.servo.org) for documentation
 - [servo.org](https://servo.org/) for news and guides

 Coordination of Servo development happens:
-- Here in the Github Issues
+- At [Servo's Github Issues](https://github.com/servo/servo/issues) and Ringtail's Github Issues.
 - On the [Servo Zulip](https://servo.zulipchat.com/)
 - In video calls advertised in the [Servo Project](https://github.com/servo/project/issues) repo.